Kuuqua/alx-system_engineering-devops-1/README.md

 ---

 ## WARNING!!
 - This repo is done as a school assignment.
 Beware of copying my responses.
-I recommend you  to read resources instead.
+I recommend you  to read resources and come up with your own solutions instead.
+Feel free to reach out to me for help!
 - This repo may conatin some errors.
 If you notice any, please add a pull request.